bbauska/UC-Davis-JS-Basics/readme.md

   title="Test, chicken"
   alt="Test, chicken." />
 </p>
-<p>You'll see now with that, if I test this, if I put a number in here, it'll
+<p>You&apos;ll see now with that, if I test this, if I put a number in here, it&apos;ll
 alert out the number that I put in there.
-If I put something other than a number in there, it won't, because the else is running.
-We haven't actually done anything with the else, but it is running and it's not doing that alert.
+If I put something other than a number in there, it won&apos;t, because the else is running.
+We haven&apos;t actually done anything with the else, but it is running and it&apos;s not doing that alert.
-We're all set up here and ready to write the rest of our script.</p>
+We&apos;re all set up here and ready to write the rest of our script.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-03">4.03 Basic Distance Converter Project – Part 3 (6:32)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->